Getting Started in DS

 DARIAH-Campus https://campus.dariah.eu/

-DARIAH is a pan-European infrastructure for arts and humanities scholars working with computational methods.
-It supports digital research as well as the teaching of digital research methods.
+DARIAH stands for “Digital Research Infrastructure for the Arts and Humanities”, like CLARIN it was established as a European Research Infrastructure Consortium (ERIC).
+As a pan-European infrastructure it supports digital research as well as the teaching of digital research methods for arts and humanities scholars working with computational methods.
 Though not specific to the library professional context, tutorials here are useful for applying techniques to digital collections.

 The Glam Workbench https://glam-workbench.net/